jordankupersmith/w251_final_project/cluster_setup_and_node_information.md

 # Preprocessing

-USAGE: sudo python preprocess.py <dir name>
+USAGE: sudo python preprocessDict.py <dir name>

+Note: After trying a few methods, doing this completely in memory is the path of least resistance.
+To that end, wikistorage2 and wikistorage3 were provisioned for this task.

 Preprocessing consists of building a single daily file that aggregates the counts from each hourly file.
 Doing this with a Python dictionary used too much memory so a shelve